uwcmg/CMG_seqr/README.md

 ## To access seqr remotely (at home) from a shell without VOL6 access (must copy files locally or to cloud to use Data)

+This is very slow and limits to nmber of users to the number of display ids - not ideal

 open a terminal and link into the server

 ssh -L 127.0.0.1:8000:rainier.gs.washington.edu:8000 ${user}@nexus.gs.washington.edu